Isaac the Syrian: Overview

-Sebastian Brock has provided a summary as of 2024 of all editions and translations of each of these three parts.
-Brock, Mary Hansbury and the Holy Transfiguration Monastery have been the primary translators into English, and Sabino Chialà into Italian.
+Sebastian Brock has provided a summary as of 2024 of all editions and translations of each of the three known 'Parts' of Isaac's writings.
+Brock, Mary Hansbury, and the Holy Transfiguration Monastery have been Isaac's primary translators into English, and Sabino Chialà into Italian.

 First Part

-The First Part is the most widely known part.
-Arent Jan Wensinck (1923) translated the text into English and published it as Mystic Treatises.
-A critical edition containing an English translation, The Ascetical Homilies of Isaac the Syrian, was published by the Holy Transfiguration Monastery in 1983, while a revised second edition was published in 2011 (with a third printing in 2020).
-According to Brock (2006), Part 1 has 82 homilies, although the number and order of homilies can vary greatly depending on the manuscript or edition.
+The 'First Part' is the most widely known part.
+Arent Jan Wensinck produced an English translation of the original Syriac text in 1923.
+In 1983 the Holy Transfiguration Monastery in Brookline published an English translation based primarily on the ancient Greek translation of the First Part, though with reference to the original Syriac text.
+A revised second edition of this translation was published in 2011, with a third printing in 2020.
+The number and order of homilies in the First Part can vary greatly depending on the manuscript or edition.

 Second Part

-The Second Part contains 41 chapters, of which Chapter 3 is by far the longest.
-Chapter 3, also known as the Kephalaia Gnostica (or "Chapters/Headings on Spiritual Knowledge"), contains 400 sections organized into 4 centuries (groups of 100 sections).
-Recently, parts of the Kephalaia Gnostica (i.e., Chapter 3 of the Second Part) have been identified in Sogdian fragments from Turfan.
+The 'Second Part' contains 41 chapters, of which Chapter 3 is by far the longest.
+Chapter 3, also known as the 'Headings on Spiritual Knowledge', contains roughly 400 chapters of various lengths, arranged in four centuries.
+Recently, parts of these headings (i.e., Chapter 3 of the 'Second Part') have been identified in Sogdian fragments from Turfan.

 The Second Part was discovered in April 1983 at the Bodleian Library by Sebastian Brock, who found that MS syr. e.
 7, originally donated by the Assyrian priest Yaroo Michael Neesan (1853–1937) to the Bodleian Library on 29 June 1898, in fact contained writings of Isaac the Syrian that were hitherto unknown to Western scholars, even though they were regularly read by Syriac readers.
 Bodleian MS syr. e.
 7 is a parchment manuscript written in small East Syrian Estrangela script and is 195–200 mm long by 145–150 mm wide with 190 folios.
 There are about 26 lines per page, with about 23 lines near the beginning.
 It was copied during the 10th or 11th century in the Monastery of Mar ‘Abdisho‘ of Kom by the scribe Marqos for Rabban Isho‘ of the village of Beth B‘DY.

 After 1983, incomplete manuscripts of Part 2 have been discovered in Cambridge MS Or.
 1144, which is a part of Bibliothèque Nationale de France, MS syr.
 298 (c.
 11th-13th century).
 Chapters 1–3 have been translated into English by Brock (2022) (with Chapters 1–2 previously published in Brock (1997) as well), while an English translation of chapters 4–41, along with the original Syriac text, can be found in Brock (1995).
 A complete French translation was published by André Louf (2003), and a partial Greek translation was published by Kavvadas (2006).
 Selections from Part 2 have been translated into Italian by Bettiolo (1985) and into Catalan by Nin (2005).

-List of manuscripts containing the Second Part:
+List of manuscripts containing the 'Second Part':